jalien Command Reference#

 -b : do only black-white output

--trace <jobid> <tag>* : display the job trace information
+-trace <jobid> : display the job trace information; add a -X to format the epoch timestamps

 -id : only list the matching job IDs, for batch processing (implies -b)